 With the reality of COVID 19, there will be flexibility around attendance and participation.
 The goal will be to work with students to make sure their access needs are met.
-The instructor will work with students if frequent absenteeism or lateness becomes disruptive and explore solutions if the challenges are due to the limitations of remote learning.
+The instructor will work with students if frequent absenteeism or lateness becomes disruptive and explore solutions.
 However, failure to meet reasonable standards of responsible behavior concerning classmates and instructors will not be tolerated.